Emily Mason (soccer): International career

 Mason was called up to the United States youth national team at the under-14, under-16, under-18, and under-20 levels.
 She made 4 starts for the United States at the 2020 CONCACAF Women's U-20 Championship, including the final 4–1 victory over Mexico.
 She appeared in all 7 games (5 starts) at the 2022 CONCACAF Women's U-20 Championship, scoring 3 goals during the tournament and this time shutting out Mexico in the final, 2–0.
 She appeared in all 3 games (2 starts) for the United States 2022 FIFA U-20 Women's World Cup, where they did not make it out of the group stage.
-She was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.
+She was called up by Emma Hayes into Futures Camp, practicing concurrently with the senior national team, in January 2025.